 We’re Criterion, and we love making games!

 Over the last fifteen years we’ve entertained millions of players around the world with our award-winning games.
-From Burnout & Need for Speed to the critically acclaimed VR mission for Star Wars Battlefront, Criterion have always pushed the boundaries, delivering through technical excellence, world-class game feel and AAA audiovisual quality.
+From Burnout & Need for Speed to the critically acclaimed VR mission for Star Wars Battlefront and now Starfighter Assault on Battlefront ll, Criterion have always pushed the boundaries, delivering through technical excellence, world-class game feel and AAA audiovisual quality.

 We place enormous value on creative collaboration, fresh ideas, and unique perspectives.
 Our studio is a healthy mix of industry veterans and newcomers working together to inspire, support, and educate one another.
 We encourage free experimentation, innovation and exploration very explicitly with regular “off-the-grid” time.